 Official transcripts will have a certifying signature, date of issue, and university seal.
 Requests for official transcripts require the student's signature and will be processed within 48 hours.
-A fee of \$5 per copy will be charged.
-Graduates can receive their transcripts free for one year following their graduation date.
+A fee will be charged.
 Official transcripts will not be issued to or for students who have a debt with the university until such indebtedness has been paid in full, or to students who have failed to participate in required entrance or exit testing.
 Unofficial transcripts may be obtained by a student through the My Western link on the MWSU website.
 Student transcripts received from other colleges and universities become the property of MWSU, and are not reissued to the student or to another institution.